awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetExportJob.md

 # CreateDatasetExportJob<a name="API_CreateDatasetExportJob"></a>

  Creates a job that exports data from your dataset to an Amazon S3 bucket\.
-To allow Amazon Personalize to export the training data, you must specify an service\-linked AWS Identity and Access Management \(IAM\) role that gives Amazon Personalize `PutObject` permissions for your Amazon S3 bucket\.
+To allow Amazon Personalize to export the training data, you must specify an service\-linked IAM role that gives Amazon Personalize `PutObject` permissions for your Amazon S3 bucket\.
 For information, see [Exporting a dataset](https://docs.aws.amazon.com/personalize/latest/dg/export-data.html) in the Amazon Personalize developer guide\.

  **Status**